oliverwigren/PasswordManager/README.md

 - werkzeug.security

 ## Usage and installation instructions
 This project is in very early development and is not meant to be installed or used.
-In this stage is the point to show the source code.
+In this stage is the point to only show the source code.

 ## Deep dive